Irregular menstrual treatment in Dubai

 Menstrual cycle disorders can make a woman’s periods irregular or absent.
 A normal menstrual cycle lasts 21 to 35 days for most women.
 However, 14% to 25% of women have irregular menstrual cycles, which means their cycles are shorter or longer than usual, heavier or lighter than usual, or they have other problems, such as abdominal cramps.

-So, if a woman misses more than three menstrual periods (consecutively or over the course of a year), she should see a certified doctor or gynecologist to check whether there are any underlying medical conditions and long-term health implications.
+So, suppose a woman misses more than three menstrual periods (consecutively or over the course of a year).
+In that case, she should see a certified doctor or gynecologist for irregular menstrual treatment in Dubai to check whether there are any underlying medical conditions and long-term health implications.

 What are irregular periods?